Safe Beaches and Shellfish - Project Outcomes

-The Safe Beaches and Shellfish Project addressed water quality and public health issues of importance to many coastal communities regionally and nationally.
+The project addressed water quality and public health issues of importance to many coastal communities regionally and nationally:

-- Early, active, and iterative engagement with diverse stakeholders resulted in a broad suite of impacts from this work and advancements in the theory and practice of sustainability science discipline.
-For example, a Decision Support System (DSS) is under development a suite of water quality datasets and analytical tools developed in partnership with state agencies, nonprofits, and individuals.
+- Early, active, and iterative engagement with diverse stakeholders resulted in a broad suite of impacts and advancements in the theory and practice of sustainability science discipline.
+For example, a Decision Support System is under development for a suite of water quality datasets and analytical tools developed in partnership with state agencies, nonprofits, and individuals.

 - Coast-wide research focused on patterns and relationships among coupled natural and social systems that influence the resilience of beaches and shellfish.
 Coast-wide analysis of coupled social and natural processes, decision making, and use and production of science were combined to improve understanding of system interactions that contribute to high levels of microbial pathogens and indicator bacteria in coastal waters and influence system responses.

 - Place-based research employed a multi-case study design to provide deep understanding of social and biophysical phenomena in places and at scales relevant to stakeholders and informative to coast-wide understanding.

 |The conceptual model for the Safe Beaches & Shellfish project.|

 A conceptual model brought together the social-ecological systems research focused on sources, delivery, and residence time with parallel consideration of factors that influence connections between scientific knowledge and decision-making.
 This conceptual model served as an important boundary object to coordinate across six different disciplines spanning the natural and social sciences: hydrogeomorphology, environmental communication and sustainability science, marine biology and oceanography, microbiology, spatial information sciences, and macro-ecology.